Thursday, May 29, 2025

 Jesus was wary. “deVan, I’m never ready for what you’re going to say next.”

-“So I ask her, ‘Hey, Aubrielle, are there any bullies in the bible?’
+“So I ask her, ‘Hey, Aubrielle, are there any bullies in the Bible?’
 She gets snooty right away and says, ‘I assume you are referring to the New Testament.
 Well, the answer is yes.’
 And she told me about a girl who was caught committing the sin of adulthood, I think she said.”

 “Close enough,” Jesus affirmed.